-Project Title Review of Number Portability Framework and Fees Project Number TL-2020-0004 Sector Telecommunications Project Background The OUR continues to provide regulatory oversight of number portability which was implemented in Jamaica in July 2015.
-During the 2020/21 the OUR will undertake a review of the current number portability framework with a view to address any challenges as well as align the framework with international best practices.
-Additionally, the Number Portability Administrator's annual fee was fixed for five years which means that the licensee can apply for a tariff review during 2020/21.
-The review will only address the current modalities of porting that are already in effect.
-It will not address intermodal porting.
-The project will be conducted in two Phases Phase one will focus on the issues/proposals that only impact the Industry Number Portability Guidelines (INPG), which the OUR has the authority to modify.
-Phase two will focus on the remaining issues/proposals that will require amendment to both the INPG and the Telecommunications Act (Number Portability) Rules.
-Initial Timeline Start Date: 2020 November Actual Timeline Start Date: 2020 November End Date: 2022 November End Date: 2024 February Review to Date Phase 1 The revised Industry Number Portability Guidelines was published on 2022 April 14 and became effective on 2022 April 19.
-Phase 2 The Consultation document is being drafted for internal review.
-Publication of Consultation document is scheduled for the first quarter of the fiscal year 2023/24.
-Status Completed Completed Project Title Update of Existing Fixed Cost Model and Development of a Fixed Infrastructure Sharing Model Project Number TL-1620-0151 Sector Telecommunications Project Background In its Decision on Fixed Termination Rates the OUR indicated that due to the network changes that were occurring during the development of the Fixed Cost Model, the fixed termination rates would be revised in 2021 instead of on the five-year anniversary.
+Project Title Review of Number Portability Fram ework and Fees Project Number TL-2020-0004 TL-2020-0004 Sector Telecommunications Project Background The OUR continues to provide regular implemented in Jamaica in July 20 review of the current number possible challenges as well as align the frame the Number Portability Administrate that the licensee can apply for a tari.
+The review will only address the curl It will not address intermodal porting one will focus on the issues/proposal Guidelines (INPG), which the OUR has the remaining issues/proposals that Telecommunications Act (Number P 15.
+During the 2020, rtability framework work with internation or's annual fee was fix ff review during 2020, rent modalities of pog.
+The project will be only impact that only impact that the authority to me will require amendal /21 the OUR will undertake a with a view to address any hal best practices.
+Additionally, ked for five years which means 0/21. rting that are already in effect. conducted in two Phases Phase he Industry Number Portability hodify.
+Phase two will focus on Initial Timeline Start Date: 2020 November Actual Timeline Start Date: 2020 November End Date: 2022 November End Date: 2024 February Review to Date and became effective on 2022 A Phase 2 The Consultation document is The revised Industry Number Portability Guidelines was published on 2022 April 14 and became effective on 2022 April 19.
+Status Completed Project Title Update of Existing Fixed Cost Mode Sharing Model el and Development o of a Fixed Infrastructure Project Number TL-1620-0151 Sector Telecommunications Project Background In its Decision on Fixed Termination changes that were occurring during termination rates would be revised the development of the Fixed Cost Model, the fixed